 Bathroom and kitchen design consultant Sam, who grew up in a social housing home in Chichester, explains that the couple struggled to make ends meet because of the “extortionate” rent.

-“Nina and I both work but most of our salaries was going on rent and bills,” he says.
+“My partner and I both work but most of our salaries was going on rent and bills,” he says.
 “So, when we got the call from Hyde that a house had come up in Chichester, near where I grew up, we were really happy.

-But more importantly, Sam says their new home gives the family some much-needed security and stability.
+Sam says their new home gives the family some much-needed security and stability.

 “With Hyde, we know we will always have a roof over our heads.
 When you live in private rented accommodation, there is always a chance that you could be kicked out, should you get into financial difficulties.